avanoldenbarneveld/personal-website/src/content/blog/my-first-weeks-as-a-dev.md

 draft: false
 ---

-# My First Weeks as a Full Stack Developer

 I recently started working as a Full Stack Developer, and there are a few things I would like to talk about that just might not be as one would expect when starting to work as a dev, in the hopes of that it may help someone down the road, but also to put order to a few ideas that have been running around in my head.

 ![FirstWeeksFullStack](/blog-images/FirstWeeksFullStack.jpg)